cnzhikai/cnzhikai.github.io_251227/index.md

 I received M.Sc. in Biomedical Engineering from <a href="https://ethz.ch/en.html">ETH Zurich</a> and B.Eng. in Microelectronics from <a href="http://en.xjtu.edu.cn/">Xi'an Jiaotong University</a>.
 I was a visiting research intern at <a href="https://www.mcgill.ca/">McGill University</a>.

-I pursue a vertically integrated strategy, driving innovation from device to circuit to system level, all within a CMOS-centric platform, to tackle key challenges in biomedicine.
+I pursue a vertically integrated strategy, driving innovation from device to circuit to system level, all within a CMOS-centric platform, to tackle key challenges in bioelectronics, MEMS, and efficient computing.

 ## Research Interests